long-rh/DSDApp/README.md

 # DSDApp
-Definitive Screening Design (DSD) is one of the most efficient DOE techniques proposed by Jones and Nachtsheim in 2011.
-DSDApp is a free web application to do planning, model making, and parameter optimization for DSD.
+Proposed by Jones and Nachtsheim in 2011, Definitive Screening Design (DSD) is one of the most efficient DOE techniques.
+DSDApp is a free web application to do the planning of DSD, model-making, and parameter optimization.

 # Access
 The app is open-accessed at https://my-first-dsd.shinyapps.io/DSDApp_ver2/.
 To use it locally, download all the files in this repositry and run server.R on Rstudio.

 # Plan
-In Plan tab, you can create DSD table with the factors of 4-12, with the center run(s) of 1-4.
-Figure 1 shows the exampe of six factor (A-F) DSD.
+In the Plan tab, you can create a DSD table with 4-12 factors, with 1-4 center run(s).
+Figure 1 shows the example of six-factor (A-F) DSD.

-The factors of interest should be allocated to columns A-D. To enhance the power of detecting factor effects, use the last two columns E and F as so-callled Fake Factors, to which no actual factors are allocated; fake factors are used for analysis only.
-Your experiment should be done, changing the levels (low:-1, middle:0, high:1) of the factors follwing the DSD table.
+The factors of interest should be allocated in columns A-D. To enhance the power of detecting the effects of a factor, use the last two columns E and F for the so-called Fake Factors, to which no real factors are allocated; fake factors are only used for analysis.
+Your experiment should be done by changing the levels (low:-1, middle:0, high:1) of the factors following the DSD table.

-The result of your experiment should be recorded, by adding extra column in the downloaded table.
+The result of your experiment should be recorded and added in an extra column in the downloaded table.
 In Figure 2, instead of actual experiment data, sample data is given by
 ```math
 y=3+2A+4B-C+3D-2AA-2AB+CC+\varepsilon, \ \varepsilon \sim N(0,\sigma=0.3) \tag{1}.
 ```

-The table generated here is downloadable by clicking "Download."
+The table generated in this step can be downloaded by clicking on "Download."
 You can find this DSD table and the sample data in "DSD.csv".

 <img src="image/Plan.png" width="80%">\
 Figure 1.
 Planning DSD

 # Model
-In Model tab, we can find significant factors and make second-order models following two steps.
+In the Model tab, we can find significant factors and make second-order models following two steps.

 ## Upload Experiment Data
 The first thing we should do is to upload the result file (DSD table and the result column).
-In the following part, "DSD.csv" is used for test.
+In the following, "DSD.csv" is used for the test.
 The uploaded file should be .txt or .csv.
-Make sure the file uploaded properly in "Table" pane.
+Make sure that the file is properly uploaded in the "Table" panel.

 <img src="image/Upload.png" width="80%">\
 Figure 2.
 Upload experiment data

 ## Make Model
 ### Step1
 To make models based on the uploaded data, Y (output), X (input), and fake factors must be specified.
-For our test data, output is Y, inputs are A,B,C,D, and the fake factors are E and F, as we can see in the left panel in Figure 3.
+For our test data, the output is Y, the inputs are A, B, C, and D, and the fake factors are E and F, as we can see in the left panel in Figure 3.

-Click "Find active temrs" to start the calculation.
-Active main factors (first-order effecsts) are selected when they exceed the red line in the bargraph.
+Click "Find active terms" to start the calculation.
+Active main factors (first-order effects) are selected when they exceed the red line of the graph.

 Second-order effects are selected from candidate terms consisting of active main factors.
 For example, when A and B are active main factors, the candidates include AA, AB, and BB.
 These second-order terms are included in the model one by one through forward stepwise method, and the best model is determined on minimum Akaike information criteria.

-Slected main effects and second-order effects appear in "X1" and "X2," respectively.
+Selected main effects and second-order effects appear in "X1" and "X2," respectively.

 <img src="image/Model1.png" width="80%">\
 Figure 3.
 Finding active terms

 ### Step2
-By cliking "Build," we can make the model using the terms in  in "X1" and "X2.".
-To alter the model, you can manually select or deselect the terms in "X1" and "X2."
-"Modify" repeats the model selection with the terms selected in "X1"; that is, you can include the factors that were not selected automatically in Step1.
+By clicking on "Build," we can create the model using the terms that appear in the "X1" and "X2" inputs.
+The model can be modified by selecting or disallowing manually the terms in "X1" and "X2" "Modify" repeats the model selection with the terms selected in "X1"; that is, you can include the factors that were not selected automatically in Step1.

-Evaluation of the built model is possible in "Step2" pane.
-In "Model information" in Figure 4, we can see the coefficients of the model are almost the same as those in the original model(Eq.1).
-The bargraph also represents the coefficients of the model terms.
-The plot in the bottom shows the obtained and the predicted values.
-We can see that the model explains the data well because the points are on the straigt line as well as high adjusted R squared value (0.99).
+Evaluation of the model is possible in the "Step2" panel.
+In "Model information" in Figure 4, we can see that the coefficients of the model are almost the same as those in the original model (Eq.1).
+The bar graph also represents the coefficients of the model terms.
+The plot at the bottom shows the obtained and predicted values.
+We can see that the model describes the data well because the points are on a straight line with a high adjusted R squared value.

 <img src="image/Model2.png" width="80%">\
 Figure 4.
 Evaluating model